 Treating your shutters with care will help to ensure they last a lifetime.
 Always use the correct mechanisms to open and close the panels and the louvres to avoid them being forced into position.

-If you have any issues with your shutters then get in touch with us immediately so we can give you advice and guidance on how to care for your shutters.
+If you have any issues with your shutters then contact us immediately so we can give you advice and guidance on how to care for your shutters.